 Mathilda and Doggie can’t wait to go to their friend’s party and play in the bouncy house.
 Then Mathilda can’t wait in line — and cuts in front of Doggie.
 She is surprised to learn that everyone wants their turn, even grown-ups.
 Performed with needle-felted puppets, and a gentle pace that suits young children.
-Best for ages 3 to 6
+30 minutes, best for ages 3 to 6

 Cow and Mouse, who are good friends, go on a picnic together.
 Cow can’t stand to share his cookies.
 The Thank-You fairy transforms him into a fish so that he can try being an animal that doesn’t have to share.
 This show is performed with original hand puppets, and is best for ages three to six.
 25 minutes

 Mr. Badger is thrilled to meet Blossom, a flower fairy, in the garden.
 He flies away with her to help the fairies build a playground.
 But then it’s complicated: the fairies won’t use cement; and Mr. Badger wants to learn to fly.
 This gentle tale is based on European fairy lore.“Badger Meets the Fairies” is best for ages 4 to 10, and lasts 40 minutes.